albert-decatur/wiki-edit-news/README.md

 Note that the log file *events_dbpedia_urls.log* will be keeping track of which dbpedia events have already been posted.
 A primitive system!
 All it holds is the URLs of dbpedia events scraped previously.

+### TODO

+* when invoking without a URL, post for all tll files after the latest in the log txt
+* only post descriptions with links - helps catch broken posts